Hollywood Ending: Critical reception

 The film received mixed reviews from critics.
-The review aggregator Rotten Tomatoes reported that the film received 46% positive reviews, based on 134 reviews, with an average rating of 5.42/10.
+On Rotten Tomatoes it has a 47% rating based on reviews from 133 critics, with an average rating of 5.4/10.
 The website's critics consensus states: "Although Hollywood Ending contains some zany one-liners, its promising premise is far from developed."
-Metacritic reported the film had an average score of 46 out of 100, based on 37 reviews.
+On Metacritic the film has a weighted average score of 46 out of 100, based on 37 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Film critic Bryant Frazer thought that it suffered from poor editing.
 He wrote, "What's most frustrating is the sense that Hollywood Ending could have been quite a bit better than it actually is.
 At 114 minutes, it's decisively lacking in the brevity that used to characterize Allen's pictures—even the super-serious, Bergman-inspired stuff.
 Worse, his timing seems to be off—the filmmaker who was once notorious for cutting his films to the absolute bone now gives us rambling, overlong shots featuring performers who almost seem to be ad libbing their dialogue.
 I ran to the Internet Movie Database to investigate, and discovered what may be the problem—Susan Morse is gone.
 Morse, the editor who had worked with Allen since Manhattan in 1979 and who turned into a real soldier by the time of the jazzy montage that characterized Deconstructing Harry, was reportedly a victim of budget-cutting within the ranks."

 In 2016, film critics Robbie Collin and Tim Robey ranked Hollywood Ending as the worst movie by Woody Allen.